the-teachingRSE-project/competencies/competencies.md

 #### Research Infrastructure RSE
 This RSE is interested in SysOps and system administration and sets up IT infrastructures for and with researchers.
-Therefore, this specialisation on the one hand requires a deep knowledge of physical computer and network hardware and on the other hand knowledge about setup and configuration of particular server software.
-Those specialised RSEs know how to acquire, set up and maintain general-purpose as well as domain specific infrastructure, e.g. setup of virtual machines on hypervisors or the planning and setup of compute server clusters for GPU based machine learning.
+Therefore, this specialisation on the one hand requires a deep knowledge of physical computer and network hardware and on the other hand knowledge about setup and configuration of particular server software, like e.g. setup of virtual machines on hypervisors or the planning and setup of compute server clusters machine learning.
-As an interface between the researchers and the infrastructure, they take care of user management, access permissions, and configuration of required services, for example.
+As an interface between the researchers and the infrastructure, they take care of user management, access permissions, and configuration of required services.

 #### Maintenance RSEs
 The constantly evolving software environment can hinder or prevent reproducibility.